microsoft/FluidFramework/hackathon/devdiv-2018/project-ideas.md

 * Build word.ts pretty please with fidelity to the word model
 * Always on Prague apps, linking a client id to a person, and devices to devices,
 * Intelligent services (entity extraction) (Louis)
+* IFTT hookups to common infrastructure
+    * Send an email from a prague doc
+    * Create excel doc